 We accept debit transactions and most major credit cards.

-We are billing direct to your insurance company!
+We are billing directly to your insurance company!
 Pay only your balance on the day of service.
-Call the office for more information
+Call the office for more information.

 What is Oral Cancer?